 15. Grown up family trip

 My family is very lucky in that we get on.
 During the teenage years and the 20s we didn’t really go away that much together – all living our own lives.
-But since then we’ve been to Iceland, Barcelona (numerous times), Tenerife and we’ve got the big trip to Samos in Greece for my brother’s wedding in September.
+But since then we’ve been to Iceland, Barcelona (numerous times), Tenerife and we had a big trip to Samos in Greece for my brother’s wedding too.

 Unfortunately you have to start paying for things when you’re older but apart from that, it’s lovely to go away with your family as friends, as well as close relatives.